climateclock/cclock/README.md

 an MD5 hash of the contents of the directory.
 In the above example, "v1" would be installed at `/v1.f4a09eb4651480f7a20a2849544f80e2`.

-A factory-installed Action Clock always has a "v0" directory; performing a factory reset deletes all the other version directories as well as the `data` directory containing the user settings and any other downloaded data files.
-When the first Action Clock is released, the hash and thus the contents of "v0" will become set in stone, and when each version is released thereafter, its hash and its contents will be set in stone.
+A factory-installed Action Clock always has a "v5" directory; performing a factory reset deletes all the other version directories as well as the `data` directory containing the user settings and any other downloaded data files.
+When each version is released, its hash and thus its contents will be set in stone.
 This makes it possible to release patch packs that are overlays on top of fixed known previous versions of the software.

 To publish a new software update, use `tools/release`.
 To produce a complete pack, run it with a version name and a Git tag or commit hash: